 A younger fruit tree is usually grafted using sticks that are about the thickness of a pencil.
 The trees are typically grown in the nursery for about two years (or more) prior to being sold at a garden center.

-Standard apple trees take longer to grow to maturity than dwarf and semi-dwarf trees.
+Standard apple trees take longer to grow to maturity than dwarf apple trees and semi-dwarf trees.
 This also means that trees that have been grafted onto dwarf rootstocks typically bear fruit more quickly than those grafted onto standard rootstocks.

 If a tree that’s two years of age on a dwarf or semi-dwarf rootstock was sold at a nursery and promptly planted, it may bear a few apples in as soon as three years (for a total age of about five years).